 - Is an Incorporated organisation

 - Is registered with the Australian Taxation Office for Goods and Services Tax (GST)

-- Is endorsed by the Australian Taxation Office as a Deductible Gift Recipient (DGR) and entitled to receive tax deductible donations of money and property
+- Gift Fund is endorsed by the Australian Taxation Office as a Deductible Gift Recipient (DGR) and entitled to receive tax deductible donations of money and property

 - Is an Approved Charity under the State Government Workplace Giving Scheme